Table of Contents

 12. Make a will

-If you haven’t done so yet, make 2021 your year to get your affairs in order.
+This is a great reason, if you haven’t done so yet, to make 2023 your year to get your affairs in order.

 You may have 40 years left, or 40 hours.
 So, do what you can today to make life easier once you’re gone.